ceford/Manual/docs/general-concepts/namespaces/defining-your-namespace.md

 ## Capitalisation

-**Be careful to ensure that capitalisation within parts of the fully qualified classname matches capitalisation within the names of directories and files!
+Be careful to **ensure that capitalisation within parts of the fully qualified classname matches capitalisation within the names of directories and files**!
 If you develop on Windows but your target system is linux you may find that your extension works on your development machine but not on your target system.
-This is because Windows is forgiving if you have wrong capitalisation in your filenames or directory names – it will still open the file for you – but linux isn't.**
+This is because Windows is forgiving if you have wrong capitalisation in your filenames or directory names – it will still open the file for you – but linux isn't.

 ## Finding your Classes